shokinn/docs/docs/hardware/dell_xps_15_9560/dell_xps_15_9560_arch_linux_base.md

 # TODO
 * Crypto fixen
     * Use an Hardware device for 2nd Factor authentication
     * Maybe use TOTP as 2nd Factor?
-* Audio (Mic)
-  * Get external Microphones working!